Levoment/ChestLootModifier/README.md

 which items will apply to Common loot, Uncommon loot, etc.

 - **The number in the first
-parenthesis** is the number that will indicate the percentage chance of the item appearing in the chest.
-To make it always appear, set it to 100.
-Note that if the game fills the chest with other items, even a 100 number could make the item not appear in the chest.
+parenthesis** is the number that will indicate the number of items to appear if the item is selected to appear on the chest that the rarity applies to.

-- **The number in the second parenthesis** is the number range of items that the game should put on the chest.
-The game will not always put the specified number.
-It will put anything within that range.
-The game could put 0 of the item, the number specified, or a number in between.
+- **The number in the second parenthesis** is the weight for the item.
+The higher the weight, the higher the chances that such item will appear should the pool be selected for the chest.

 ## Issues
 The mod has a lot of logic to print to the console when something fails.
 If the game crashes